 What do I need to bring?

 Since Caring House guests are responsible for their own meals, we suggest bringing food.
-They should also be prepared to shop for groceries during their stay.
-Guests are assigned a locked pantry and have access to three shared refrigerators for the storage of their food.
+Guests should also be prepared to shop for groceries during their stay.
+Guests are assigned a locked pantry and have access to three shared refrigerators for food storage.
 We advise that guests purchase small quantities of food at a time, particularly those items that need to be refrigerated.
 Guest rooms may not be used for food storage.

 Guests should also bring any personal items, such as clothing, toiletries, extra pillows, and other items needed during their stay.
 There is a set of sheets provided for each bed and one set of towels for each individual staying in the room.
 Linens and towels can be washed in the laundry room during their stay.
 Guests are certainly welcome to bring extra towels or sheets.